 Today’s churches need solutions for today’s world.
-Seraphim answers that call by bringing modern technology into the fold.
+The church software Seraphim, answers that call by bringing modern technology into the fold.
 What began as a teen social network for a local church has grown into a revolutionary way of approaching the church management industry.

-Under one all-inclusive umbrella, Seraphim Software built a system founded on member management plus financial tools and ministry planning, but this ChMs kept reaching for more.
-Seraphim listened to member’s needs and grew their model to include modules such as safe child check-in, analytics and even a mobile church app.
-Seraphim knows churches must look to the future in order to keep growing so they continue to add and amend features, displaying an inherent understanding of the inner-workings of a church.
+Under one all-inclusive umbrella, Seraphim Software built a system founded on member management.
+It also included financial tools and ministry planning.
+But his ChMs kept reaching for more.
+Seraphim listened to member’s needs.
+It grew their model to include modules such as safe child check-in, analytics and even a mobile church app.
+Seraphim knows churches must look to the future in order to keep growing.
+They continue to add and amend features, displaying an essential understanding of the inner-workings of a church.
 These powerful tools build communication bridges between church administration, staff, leaders, volunteers and the entire congregation.

-By launching the first ever commercial church data warehouse, Seraphim Insight, this ChMS empowers churches at an even deeper level.
-Seraphim Insight allows clients to mine data from Seraphim attendance, finance, giving, serving, and profiling information, enabling them to answer questions that would be impossible to answer with just reports.
+By launching the first ever commercial church data warehouse, Seraphim Insight, ChMS empowers churches at an even deeper level.
+Seraphim Insight allows clients to mine data from Seraphim attendance, finance, giving, serving, and profiling information.
+It enables them to answer questions that would be impossible to answer with just reports.

-Co-founders, Sam Batterman, CTO, and Chris Caldwell, CFO, continue to build this forward-thinking organization and now lead a staff of more than 20 employees and serve over 150 churches nationwide.
+Co-founders, Sam Batterman, CTO, and Chris Caldwell, CFO, continue to build this forward-thinking organization.
+Batterman and Caldwell now lead a staff of more than 20 employees and serve over 150 churches nationwide.

 When asked about their biggest challenges since Seraphim’s inception, Batterman remarked, “It’s not just church management anymore.
 This is a much bigger space than 5 years ago, maybe even 2 years.”